okeeffed/dennisokeeffe-blog/content/blog/2020-07-10-understand-pipe-and-compose-by-implementing-them.md

 Your first dive into functional programming can be **humbling**.
 If you are familiar with object-oriented programming or any of the similar derivatives, then looking into different paradigms requires a reset of thinking and easing into foundational concepts.

-This is to be expected.
+Challenges are expected.
 We are in a trade that requires **persistence in the art of learning.**

 In today's post, I am going to attempt to _gently ease you_ into some core functional programming concepts by implementing two common utility functions: **pipe** and **compose**.